 Please click here to view a more concise PDF version of this CV.

-I am a dedicated level designer with experience on a diverse range of titles.
-I am currently working as a level designer at Ubisoft Leamington, on the open world in Tom Clancy’s The Division 2.
-I previously worked at Tt Games as a hub designer on the LEGO games franchise, after graduating from Queen’s University Belfast with a first-class Master’s in Computer Games Design and Development.
-I am looking for an opportunity to further expand my skillset by working on titles that prioritise gameplay and player experience, without compromising on narrative or artistic vision.
+I am a dedicated level designer with experience working on a diverse range of titles, currently working at Ubisoft Leamington on Tom Clancy’s The Division 2.
+I previously worked at Tt Games as a hub designer on the LEGO games franchise after graduating from Queen’s University Belfast with a first-class Master’s in Computer Games Design and Development.
+I am looking for an opportunity to build upon and apply my experience by working on titles that prioritise gameplay and player experience, without compromising narrative or artistic vision.

 Games Industry Experience